-Nothing says Christmas like these Rudolph cupcakes!
-Full of the festive flavour of cranberry, they’re really pretty and so fun to make.
 Follow the step-by-step guide for a really easy take on how to make them and in under an hour you’ll have 12 fab Rudolph cupcakes!
-If you’re hosting a Christmas party, these are ideal or for a kids party they’re just as good.
+They’ll really impress kids (and even the adults) so they’re perfect for a party dessert or gift to take home afterwards.
 You’ll find that these become a bit of a Christmas tradition in your household as everyone will love them!

 - For the cakes: